Updated as of December 12, 2021

 A typical beginner worker on OnlineJobs.ph will make $500/month full-time.
 That’s $3.20/hour.
 And you can cancel your subscription anytime.

-That same worker on other sites who also charges $3.20/hour often ends up losing because they have to pay $100 in freelancing fees.
-Not to mention the $15 payment processing fee that needs to be paid, EVERY MONTH.
+That same worker on other sites who also charges $3.20/hour often loses because they have to pay $100 in freelancing fees.
+Not to mention the $15 payment processing fee that needs to be paid EVERY MONTH.

-Because of site policies and the nature of “freelancing”, that same worker is forced to charge higher.
-So you’re paying more for freelancers in other sites for VAs with the same experience and skills in our site.
+Because of site policies and the nature of “freelancing,” that same worker is forced to charge higher.
+So you’re paying more for freelancers in other sites for VAs with the same experience and skills on our site.